-Jurisdictional is an open, crowd-sourced directory of public entities in the United States.
+Jurisdictional is a crowd-sourced directory of public entities in the United States.

-Jurisdictional was created as a means of better understanding how we can evolve our society harmoniously while we face wickedly complex obstacles and challenges.
-To understand the civic landscape, we must have a map - or more generally, a means to navigate aids in increasing agency for individuals and groups.
+Jurisdictional was created to better understand how we can evolve our society harmoniously while we face wickedly complex obstacles and challenges.
+To understand the civic landscape, a means to navigate aids in increasing agency for individuals and groups.

 The hypothesis is that the user experience of government can be improved through better structured data and experiences; crafted around the varying needs of each citizen; each person.
 What will follow is a better articulation of the challenges we face and the needs we have, as well as a means to address those challenges and fulfill those needs.
 Coordinated effort to achieve shared goals starts with a shared framework for all - a lattice for which the civic fabric can flourish.